Work It (film): Plot

 The group begins to learn each other's unique dance styles, and Jake incorporates them into the choreography.
-On the day of the competition, Quinn's mother discovers that she is still in dance and tries to stop her from leaving, but Quinn steals the car keys and leaves.
+On competition day, Quinn's mother discovers that she is still into dance, so she tries to stop her from leaving and even grounds her.
+Quinn points out that going to Duke and becoming a doctor is her parents' dream and not hers, then takes the car keys and leaves.

 When Quinn arrives, the TBDs are already on stage, and she enters halfway through the act.
 The TBDs narrowly win the competition over the Thunderbirds, and both Jasmine and Julliard are approached by a scout from the New York Dance Academy.
 Quinn runs into Veronica, who is now working at NYU, and she invites her to apply for the fall semester.